chaohao1214/ski_music/README.md

 **Ski Music** is a real-time music playback and control system built with **React**, **Redux**, **Node.js**, **Express**, and **WebSocket**.
 It allows multiple users to remotely control a shared music player via a web interface — perfect for use cases like ice rinks, gyms, cafés, and events.

+This app supports role-based permission control to ensure only authorized users can perform certain operations.
+There are four user roles: `admin`, `super_user`, `player`, and `general_user`.
+Each role is associated with a set of capabilities:

+- **admin**: Full access.
+Can upload songs, manage playlists, control playback, and manage user roles.
+- **super_user / player**: Can add, remove, and reorder songs in the playlist, as well as control playback.
+- **general_user**: Can add songs to the playlist, but cannot control playback or modify the queue.

+This system ensures operational safety while enabling collaborative control over music playback in shared environments like ice rinks or public venues.
 ---

 ## ✨ Features